XENON1T/pax/README.rst

 dependency that often cannot be installed on olders machiens.
 You must separately install the `snappy compression library <https://code.google.com/p/snappy/>`_, which is C++ code that must be compiled and is used for raw data access.
-If you're using Ubuntu and have super user permissions, you could just run `sudo apt-get install libsnappy-dev`.
+If you're using Ubuntu and have super user permissions, you could just install the libsnappy-dev package.
 However, we recommend you do the following::

   $ wget https://snappy.googlecode.com/files/snappy-1.1.1.tar.gz